OneConvert

 How to Convert horsepower (metric) to kilowatt

-4. For illustration, if an engine has a power outcome of 150 metric horsepower, you might figure it in kilowatts: kW = 150 hp × 0.7355 ≈ 110.325 kW.
+• As an example: let's assume an engine delivers power of 150 metric horsepower.
+We can determine its power in kilowatts using the given formula: kW = 150 hp × 0.7355 ≈ 110.325 kW.

 So, 150 metric horsepower is about similar to 110.325 kl.
 This modification constantly compares or expresses power ratings in automotive and engineering contexts.